2 Corinthians 1–3: Our Letter & Our Hearts

 John 16:33 LSB

-In 2 Corinthians 1, notice Paul’s authenticity as Paul describes the intense suffering he and Timothy underwent in Asia and how difficult their affliction was, “we were burdened excessively, beyond our strength, so that we despaired even to live.”
-He is not attempting to cover up the fact that their suffering was overwhelming, nor is he trying to puff himself up about his incredible faith.
-Instead, throughout the chapter, Paul points you to God over and over again, as he writes of the great comfort and deliverance given to them by God, and in doing this, he gives to us real encouragement to trust God.
+In 2 Corinthians 1, notice Paul’s lack of pretense as he describes the intense suffering he and Timothy underwent in Asia and how difficult their affliction was, “we were burdened excessively, beyond our strength, so that we despaired even to live.”
+He did not attempt to cover up the fact that their suffering was overwhelming, nor try to puff himself up about his incredible faith.
+Instead, throughout the chapter, Paul points us to God over and over again, as he writes of the great comfort and deliverance given to them by God, and in doing this, he gives to us real encouragement to trust God.

 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction so that we will be able to comfort those who are in any affliction with the comfort with which we ourselves are comforted by God.
 For just as the sufferings of Christ abound to us, so also our comfort abounds through Christ.
 But whether we are afflicted, it is for your comfort and salvation; or whether we are comforted, it is for your comfort, which is working in your perseverance in the same sufferings which we also suffer.
 And our hope for you is firmly grounded, knowing that as you are sharers of our sufferings, so also you are sharers of our comfort.